MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 }
 ```

-These options allow you to run commands on the remote system before and after building, and before CMake generation.
+These options allow you to run commands on the Linux system before and after building, and before CMake generation.
 The values can be any command that is valid on the remote system.
 The output is piped back to Visual Studio.

 ::: moniker range="vs-2019"